I sometime wonder if I should start a "Weight and Diabetes Type 2 Anonymous Group"?

 *Please Note: I didn't treat those patients for anything, I don't treat diseases, I support a Healthy Lifestyle.

-By changing their lifestyle, recommending healthy attitudes, nutrition and exercise, most of the patients virtually become better by themselves.
+By changing their lifestyle, recommending healthy attitudes, nutrition and exercise, most of the patients virtually became better by themselves.

 It had been only after I studied counselling, NLP, and Hypnosis that it become clear to me that "DIET IS NOT THE Whole PROBLEM", sticking to the diet, and understanding the problem are the main factors.
 Attitudes, understanding and motivation have to change, and often that involves constant support.
 We know those factors already from successful therapy groups like "Alcohol Anonymous", we probably need a Food Anonymous Group as well.

 We do have a lot of problems within our Medical Health System, basically speaking, it has become unsustainable.